-This section provides a snapshot of the main requirements in needs assessments when operating in Food Assistance sector, and main tools/ framework in Food Assistance situation analysis.
+This section provides a snapshot of the main requirements in needs assessments when operating in the Food Assistance sector, and of the main tools available for a Food Assistance-related situation analysis.

-Main purpose: monitor and identify unusual deviations from normal situations providing timely warning of potential problems.
+Main purpose: monitor and identify unusual deviatoins from normal situations providing timely warning of potential problems.

 Main purpose: if early warning identifies existing or developing problem, then refine and focus information.